haoqindeng/haoqindeng.github.io/_pages/about.md

 ---

 I am currently an undergraduate student at the Department of Electrical and Computer Engineering, University of Southern California.
-I am expected to receive B.S./M.S. degrees in Electrical and Computer Engineering in 2022.
+I am expected to receive B.S degrees in Electrical and Computer Engineering in 2022.

 My current research interests include: